Gearing up for Winter Photography

 Trophy Mountains British Columbia #3962 Purchase

-With fall photography wrapping up most of us are beginning to dream of plans for next years photography trips.
+With fall photography wrapping up most of us are beginning to dream of plans for next year’s photography trips.
 But what about the next several months?
-There’s plenty of photography opportunities and subjects during the winter months too.
+There are plenty of photography opportunities and subjects during the winter months too.
 But I’m not talking about heading down to the Southwest for desert photography.
-I’m talking about the cold snowy areas of National and State and Provincial Parks, many of which are nearly deserted in the winter months.
+I’m talking about the cold snowy areas of National, State, and Provincial Parks, many of which are nearly deserted in the winter months.

 All the various items of winter clothing and gear are generally pretty pricey, but you need to get the best you can afford.
 The key here is to not skimp on quality.
-Some items that perform great in summer easily break or breakdown in cold temperatures.
-In particular, gas canister stoves are nearly useless in cold temperature.
+Some items that perform great in summer easily break or break down in cold temperatures.
+In particular, gas canister stoves are nearly useless in cold temperatures.

 Winter Photography Clothing:

 - Merino Wool is your best option for base layers.
-Unlike traditional wool Merino wool is softer and isn’t itchy.
-It’s warm, comfortable, and stays fresher smelling than synthetics after a few days of wear.
+Unlike traditional wool, Merino wool is softer and isn’t itchy.
+It’s warm, and comfortable, and stays fresher smelling than synthetics after a few days of wear.

 - Two pairs of gloves or mittens.
-I have insulated ski gloves with leather palms and finger and a thinner set of synthetic gloves for better dexterity when working.
+I have insulated ski gloves with leather palms and fingers and a thinner set of synthetic gloves for better dexterity when working.

-- Hat, sunglasses and or ski goggles.
-In addition to the hood on your jacket, it’s wise to bring along a wool or fleeces beanie.
-Also, a good full face balaclava, is essential for when it get really cold and windy.
+- Hat, sunglasses, and or ski goggles.
+In addition to the hood on your jacket, it’s wise to bring along a wool or fleece beanie.
+Also, a good full-face balaclava is essential when it gets really cold and windy.
 Goggles are great during windier conditions, they provide better visibility and help keep your face warm.

-- Snowshoes are a great method for beginners to travel through snow in a great variety of conditions.
-They don’t require special skills or boots, and are relatively inexpensive.
-However don’t assume that you’ll be floating easily on top of the snow.
-Unless you’re on a packed trail you’ll definitely be sinking in the snow to some degree, and working up a sweat.
-If you’re hiking through deep, wet, and heavy fresh snow they’re almost as exhausting as postholing.
+- Snowshoes are a great method for beginners to travel through the snow in a great variety of conditions.
+They don’t require special skills or boots and are relatively inexpensive.
+However, don’t assume that you’ll be floating easily on top of the snow.
+Unless you’re on a packed trail you’ll be sinking in the snow to some degree, and working up a sweat.
+If you’re hiking through deep, wet, and heavy fresh snow they’re almost as exhausting as post-holing.

 - Backcountry, Alpine Touring (Randonee), Telemark skis, and Split-Board Snowboards.
 These are, in my experience and personal opinion, the best and most enjoyable ways to access photo subjects in deep mountain snow.
 You’ll get around easier and faster, and with much better flotation, even going uphill in steep terrain.
 Plus you’ll have a blast gliding back to your vehicle.
 The big downsides to these options are the gear can be expensive, and all of them have a much higher learning curve than snowshoes.